rocliulp/cheatsheets/README.md

 -- https://stackoverflow.com/questions/286039/get-record-counts-for-all-tables-in-mysql-database
 SELECT TABLE_NAME,SUM(TABLE_ROWS) FROM INFORMATION_SCHEMA.TABLES WHERE TABLE_SCHEMA = 'your_db' GROUP BY TABLE_NAME;
 SELECT table_schema 'Database', SUM(data_length + index_length) AS 'DBSize', SUM(TABLE_ROWS) AS DBRows, SUM(AUTO_INCREMENT) AS DBAutoIncCount FROM information_schema.tables GROUP BY table_schema;

+--mysql
+DROP DATABASE IF EXISTS db;
+CREATE DATABASE db DEFAULT CHARACTER SET utf8;
+CREATE USER IF NOT EXISTS 'user'@'%' IDENTIFIED BY 'pass';
+CREATE USER IF NOT EXISTS 'user'@'localhost' IDENTIFIED BY 'pass';
+GRANT ALL PRIVILEGES ON *.* TO 'user'@'%';
+GRANT ALL PRIVILEGES ON *.* TO 'user'@'localhost';
+FLUSH PRIVILEGES;

+REVOKE ALL PRIVILEGES, GRANT OPTION FROM 'user'@'%', 'user'@'localhost';
+FLUSH PRIVILEGES;

+DROP USER IF EXISTS 'user'@'%';
+DROP USER IF EXISTS 'user'@'localhost';
 ```

 # python